alexsandermeneses/O-Open-Closed-Principle/README.md

-O-Open/ClosedPrinciple
+O-Open/Closed Principle
-Open to extends and closed to modifications
+- Open to extends and closed to modifications